- 7 Minutes to read

 Otherwise, Binlog should be used.

-You'll need access to the server's configuration files if the MySQL database is hosted on an on-premise server.
+You'll need access to the server's configuration files if the MySQL database is hosted on a self-managed MySQL server.

 Check to see if the server's 'binlog' is enabled.